billyc/keyboard/docs/README.md

 It uses "AltGr" -- combinations of the `right-ALT` key + letters to produce the accented letters and symbols needed for most Western European languages.

-I've added the three missing Turkish letters (ğ ş and ı).
+The umlauted vowels are already there, and now I've added the three missing Turkish letters: ğ, ş, and ı.

 You can use this one layout to type Turkish, German, Spanish, French, Italian... without messing up any keys already on your keyboard.
 Awesome!